-Dr. Allen Caver Quackenbush was born on the 1st of November, 1861 in Percy Twp, Northumberland County in Ontario.
-He was the 2nd of 9 children born to Israel Quackenbush and the former Susan Margaret Gerow.
-His siblings included; Cora, Matilda, Nancy, William, James, Israel, and twins Gilbert and Wilbert.
-By 1871, the family had moved to Harwich, Twp, in Kent County.
-His parents were farmers.
+Dr. Allen Caver Quackenbush was born in Percy Township (Northumberland County), Ontario on the 1st of November, 1861.
+Dr. Quackenbush was the 2nd of 9 children born to Israel Quackenbush and the former Susan Margaret Gerow.
+His great-grandfather was a United Empire Loyalist who had immigrated to Canada from Pennsylvania.
+Dr. Quackenbush’s parents were farmers and his siblings were; Corey Alciphron Quackenbush, Matilda Ann Quackenbush, Nancy Quackenbush, William B. Quackenbush, James B. Quackenbush, Israel, and twins Gilbert Quackenbush and Wilbert Quackenbush.
+By 1871, the family had moved to Harwich Township in Chatham-Kent.

-Dr. Quackenbush taught school in Kent County for 6 years before going to medical school.
+Dr. Quackenbush taught school in Chatham-Kent for 6 years before going to medical school.

-In 1916, Dr. and Mrs. Quackenbush moved to Northern Ontario and for the next 20 years, his medical practice involved looking after persons working in mining camps near Nipigon, Ontario.
-He retired from medicine in 1936.
+In 1916, Dr. and Mrs. Quackenbush moved to Northern Ontario and for the next 20 years, his medical practice involved looking after persons working in mining camps near Nipigon.

-Mrs. Quackenbush died on the 8th of July, 1843 in Morpeth.
-Dr. Quackenbush died on the 19th of July, 1944 in Morpeth and they are buried at the cemetery in Morpeth.
+Mrs. Quackenbush died in Morpeth on the 8th of July, 1943.
+Dr. Quackenbush died in Morpeth on the 19th of July, 1944.
+Dr. and Mrs. Quackenbush were buried at the Morpeth Cemetery.
+Mrs. Quackenbush’s parents are also buried at the Morpeth Cemetery.

-*Their sons Howard and Bennett both became a dentists and both of them served during W.W.I.
+*Dr. Quackenbush’s sons Howard and Bennett both became a dentists and both of them served during W.W.I., with the Canadian Armed Services.
 They are featured on the ‘Gathering Our Heroes’ website.
-Dr. Bennett Quackenbush was buried beside his parents at Morpeth.
+Dr. Bennett Quackenbush died in 1980 and he was buried beside his parents at Morpeth.